jkroepke/prometheus/docs/configuration/configuration.md

 project: <string>

 # The STACKIT role of entities that should be discovered.
-# Currently, only server is supported.
+# postgres_flex and server are supported.
 role: <string>

 # STACKIT region to use.
 No automatic discovery of the region is done.